 In the following decades, the Mongols regularly found ways around or through the Wall.
 In 1279, the Mongols—under the leadership of Kublai Khan, Genghis’ grandson—defeated the Song and ruled all of China for the next 100 years (the Yuan Dynasty).
 As expected, the Walls were not maintained during the Yuan Dynasty since there was no longer any northern threat to repel.

 Building a new wall, however, caused a lot of debate– many officials believed that building and maintaining a new wall would simply be too costly.
-And because of early successes in fighting the Mongols in their own territory, the project was shelved until the 1400s, after relations with the Mongols deteriorated.
+Also, because of early successes in fighting the Mongols in their own territory, the project was shelved until the 1400s, after relations with the Mongols deteriorated.

 An interesting note: the official Ming documents didn’t refer to the “chang cheng” since it was still so firmly associated in Chinese folklore with the widespread suffering caused by the much hated First Emperor Qin fifteen centuries earlier.
 Instead, it was referred to as the “bian cheng” (“frontier wall”).

-Eventually, the Ming rulers decided to start construction of a new, impregnable Wall.
+Eventually, the Ming rulers decided to start construction of a new, impregnable wall.
 They also came to the conclusion that more than walls were needed – military outposts near the northern border would be the first line of defense against invaders.
 These so-called “nine outer garrisons” were the base of operations for a military community, whose purpose was defensive as well as diplomatic.
 The second, inner line of defense consisted of earlier walls, which were linked by new walls and forts built at mountain passes.

 The Ming-era walls took over 100 years to complete (though not always continuous given constant political infighting).
 By the end of the 16th century, the Great Wall 2.0 was mostly completed–these Ming Walls are undisputedly the zenith of the Great Wall construction.